CrossfireCurt/MIOS-IFTTT-Maker/README.md

 # MIOS-IFTTT-Maker
-Trigger Maker events on IFTTT via the Vera Lite
+This is a VeraLite "device" used Trigger events on IFTTT Maker channel.

+Please follow the MiOS developers guide (http://wiki.micasaverde.com/index.php/Apps.mios_Developer's_Guide) for installation.
+Please feel free to post questions/comments in the issues section for assistance.